You can find more information on COVID-19 in the Philippines, here.

 On March 7, the first COVID-19 local transmission was confirmed, prompting more widespread preventive measures, including an Enhance Community Quarantine across the Luzon region, which is home to over 53 million people.

-In line with public advice given by the World Health Organization (WHO), preventive measures in the Philippines involve practicing hand and respiratory hygiene, avoiding touching the face, social distancing, disinfecting the environment, and seeking medical care if you experience COVID-19 signs and symptoms.
+In line with public advice given by the World Health Organization (WHO), preventive measures in the Philippines involve:

-Aside from these preventive tips, we can also help minimize the spread of COVID-19 by boosting immunity through a nutritious, balanced diet, exercise, and adequate sleep.
+Aside from these preventive tips, we can also help minimize the spread of COVID-19 by boosting immunity.
+We can do this through a nutritious, balanced diet, exercise, and adequate sleep.

 By limiting movement in Metro Manila and its surrounding areas, officials hoped to quell the surge of COVID-19 in the Philippines.